-- · --defaults mode - Use :with-defaults capability with specified retrieval mode.
+- --defaults mode - Use with the -defaults capability with specified retrieval mode.
 For more details see RFC 6243 section 3 or WITH-DEFAULTS section of this manual. - --filter [file] - Specifies if the request will contain subtree filter (RFC 6241 section 6).
 The option is able to accept path to the file containing the filter specification.
-If the path is not specified, user is prompted to write the filter specification manually.
+If the path is not specified, user is prompted to write the filter specification manually. - get-config Performs NETCONF get-config operation.
+Retrieves only configuration data from the specified target\datastore.
+For details, refer to RFC 6241 section 7.1.

-get-config

-Perform NETCONF <get-config> operation.
-Retrieves only configuration data from the specified target_datastore.
-For more details see RFC 6241 section 7.1.

-get-config [--help] [--defaults mode] [--filter [file]] target_datastore
+get-config [--help] [--defaults mode] [--filter [file]] target\datastore

-- · --defaults mode - Use :with-defaults capability with specified retrieval mode.
+- --defaults mode - Use: with the -defaults capability with specified retrieval mode.
 For more details see RFC 6243 section 3 or WITH-DEFAULTS section of this manual. - --filter [file] - Specifies if the request will contain subtree filter (RFC 6241 section 6).
 The option is able to accept path to the file containing the filter specification.
-If the path is not specified, user is prompted to write the filter specification manually. - target_datastore - Target datastore to retrieve.
-For description of possible values, see the DATASTORES section of this manual.
-Note, that the url configuration datastore cannot be retrieved.

-get-schema

-Perform NETCONF <get-schema> operation that retrieves specified data model used by the server.
-This operation is available only if the server implements the YANG Module for NETCONF Monitoring.
-The list of available schemas can be retrieved from /netconf-state/schemas subtree via the <get> operation.
+If the path is not specified, user is prompted to write the filter specification manually. - target\datastore - Target datastore to retrieve.
+For description of possible values, refer to Netopeer CLI datastore on page 62.
+Note, that the url configuration datastore cannot be retrieved. - 9. get-schema: Performs NETCONF get-schema operation that retrieves specified data model used by the server.
+This operation is available only if the server implements the YANG module for NETCONF monitoring.
+The list of available schemas can be retrieved from /netconf-state/schemas subtree via the get operation.
 For more details see RFC 6022 sections 3.1 and 4.

+'''

-get-schema [--help] [--version version] [--format format] identifier lock
+get-schema [--help] [--version version] [--format format] identifier

+'''

 - --version version

-- · Version of the requested schema.
+- Version of the requested schema.

 - --format format

 - The data modeling language (format) of the requested schema.
-Default value is yang.
+The default value is yang.

 - identifier

-· Identifier for the schema list entry.
+- · Identifier for the schema list entry.